Our objectives

 Firms are of course responsible for their own transparency and disclosure obligations, including compliance with any legal or regulatory requirements.

-Historic Facilities and Schemes
+Historic facilities and schemes

 Funding for Lending Scheme (FLS)